Make a simple DIY winter wreath by using any simple winter greenery you can find! Add some pretty bells for just the right festive touch!

-It’s time to start thinking about decorating for Christmas – and gather inspiration from the corners of the inter webs.
+It’s time to start thinking about decorating for Christmas – and gather inspiration from the corners of the interwebs.
 I’m always down for making a simple DIY wreath for myself, and this year is no different.

-I also find that making Christmas decor that can transition easily into winter decor is my favorite.
+I also find that making holiday decor that can transition easily into winter decor is my favorite.
 I might add some red berries right around Christmas – if I’m feeling extra festive – and then remove them after the holidays are over.

 This post contains affiliate links.
 See my full disclosure policy.

 I love sharing new Christmas craft ideas with you!
 In fact, I’ve shared 7+ ways to decorate with Christmas ribbon, free printable Christmas tags and how to hang a Christmas mantel garland!
 My hope is that these articles will help you create a beautiful home that you love for the holidays.

 Navigate this post by using the Table of Contents menu below.
 And don’t forget to pin this to Pinterest for later!